 3 Meals:Where to Eat in Virginia Beach

 By far the most frequent question I get from family, friends and readers is about where to eat in Virginia Beach.
 In recent years the culinary scene has really taken off and really there has never been a more exciting time to eat in the Resort City.
-Inspired by the bounty of the Atlantic Ocean, Chesapeake Bay and rich coastal farmlands a handful of creative chefs and down-home cooks have made Virginia Beach a truly great dining destination.
-Here are my recommendations for where to eat in Virginia Beach.
+Inspired by the bounty of the Atlantic Ocean, Chesapeake Bay and rich coastal farmlands a haven for Virginia Beach restaurants, but a handful of creative chefs and down-home cooks have made Virginia Beach a truly great dining destination.
+Here are my recommendations for the best restaurants in Virginia Beach.

 Immediately upon entering Commune, you know this café in the ViBe Creative Arts Districtis someplace you want to be.
 Concrete floors highlight the modern rustic space anchored by a long community style table and flanked by an inviting espresso bar.
 At Commune farm to table with a conscious isn’t just a concept here, it’s a way of life.
 If it isn’t grown in the onsite garden or the nearby organic New Earth Farm , it’s sourced from only the best local farmers, watermen and purveyors.
 The menu is ever changing based on what’s fresh and in-season but you can never go wrong with a savory buckwheat crepe filled with smoked Virginia ham, melted cheese and garden-fresh greens served alongside an all too addictive burnt honey latte.